swarnamukhi/langchain-learning-journey/LangChain_ChatPromptTemplate/readme.md

 # PromptTemplate with Different LLM Providers

+A PromptTemplate is a reusable prompt structure containing placeholders whose values can be supplied dynamically.

 One of the biggest advantages of **LangChain's `PromptTemplate`** is that it is **provider-independent**.

 This means the same prompt template can be used with different LLM providers such as Google Gemini, OpenAI GPT, Anthropic Claude, Hugging Face models, Vertex AI, etc.